I Want To...

 - Angiogram or arteriogram of the carotid arteries

-If the tests reveal a critical stenosis of the carotid artery, we recommend treatment.
-When patients present with either a stroke or a transient ischemic attack (TIA or mini-stroke), we assess the degree of carotid stenosis and recommend treatment if we find critical stenosis.
+If the tests reveal a stenosis of the carotid artery, the cerebrovascular team will consider medical versus surgical treatment.
+When patients present with either a stroke or a transient ischemic attack (TIA or mini-stroke), we assess the degree of carotid stenosis and may recommend medical versus surgical treatment depending upon the severity of the carotid disease.

 Treatment for carotid stenosis

-- Microsurgical carotid endarterectomy - the treatment of choice for most patients with critical carotid stenosis.
+- Microsurgical carotid endarterectomy: This is the treatment of choice for most patients with serious carotid stenosis.
 During this procedure, we remove the plaque from the inside of the carotid artery and re-establish uninterrupted blood flow to the brain.

-- Endovascular angioplasty and stenting - reserved for patients who cannot undergo surgery.
-During this procedure, we introduce a balloon into the inside of the carotid artery, displace the plaque, and place a stent to reinforce the walls.
+- Endovascular angioplasty and stenting: This procedure may be recommended for those who cannot undergo surgery.
+During this procedure, the cerebrovascular team introduces a balloon into the inside of the carotid artery, displaces the plaque, and places a stent to reinforce the walls.

 For more information, contact the Johns Hopkins Cerebrovascular Center at 410-955-2228.